Juan Polito: In Juan D’Arienzo’s orchestra

 In 1938, Juan Polito joined the orchestra directed by Juan D’Arienzo, replacing the pianist Rodolfo Biagi ("Manos Brujas"), who had left to form his own group.
 It was an orchestra that, due to the rhythm imposed by the director, was very popular among dancers, and the piano was a fundamental instrument to achieve that.
 Two of Polito’s pieces became hits for the orchestra at that time: the tango La bruja and the waltz Castigo, which features lyrics by Luis Rubistein.

 He remained with the group until after the 1940 Carnival season, after which all the musicians and the singer Alberto Echagüe left and formed a new orchestra under Polito’s direction.
 They debuted on Radio Argentina, and by January 1943, they were performing in prime time on Radio Belgrano.
 In 1950, Polito’s ensemble made some recordings of traditional tunes for the Pampa record label, which did not have much impact.

 Meanwhile, Juan D’Arienzo quickly formed a new orchestra that included pianist Fulvio Salamanca, who brought a change to the group’s rhythm, making it more measured—suitable for both dancing and listening.
 The period with D’Arienzo, which was fundamental in Salamanca’s career and gave him valuable experience, ended in early 1957 when Salamanca left to form his own orchestra with a renewed, modern style and strong vocalists.

 D’Arienzo called Polito back, and on May 8, 1957, they recorded the tango Llegando a puerto, by Mario Demarco and Enrique Lary, featuring the voice of Mario Bustos in one of his best vocal performances, thus resuming their collaboration, which continued until Polito’s final retirement.

+Death

 Juan Polito died in Buenos Aires on October 25, 1981.